 I love travelling with my kids but sometimes, as long as I can find someone to look after them while I’m away, I also enjoy travelling without them.
 Once a year I have a weekend away with three lovely friends without any of our partners or children.
-This year we went to Amsterdam for four days in May and it was great.
+One such trip was to Amsterdam for four days in May – and it was great.

 Getting to Amsterdam

 There’s a wealth of flights connecting Amsterdam with the UK.
 Three of us flew with Easyjet from London Gatwick to Amsterdam Schiphol.
 40 minutes after we had landed, our other friend, who lives in Italy, arrived on a flight from Turin.
 We all met up in the arrivals hall and then walked through the terminal to the train station to catch a train into the city centre.
 We queued for our tickets (€4.10 single) and took the 20-minute train journey to Centraal Station.
 From there we took a taxi to our apartment – we could have taken a tram but decided on a cab because of our luggage.

 Three of us had been to Amsterdam before and we all agree that we’d like to stay in the Jordaan district.
 The Jordaan is a formerly working class area which has a peaceful, village atmosphere.
 It’s within walking distance of the cultural sites which we wanted to see and is away from the Red Light District.
 The four of us love hanging out together and we prefer staying in an apartment to a hotel.
 We booked an AirBnB apartment in the Jordaan online a couple of months before our trip and it worked well for us.
 It was in a traditional town house next to a canal and it was all very cosy.
 Unfortunately there were issues with the plumbing, and so I can’t recommend this particular apartment – although I’ve had very good experiences with AirBnB before.